mbrochh/django-react-primer/README.md

 1. A settings module which has a lot of reusable apps in the `INSTALLED_APPS` setting.
-2. A `urls.py` which is usually needed to hook up reusable apps.
+2. A `urls.py` which is hooks up all those reusable apps.
-3. A `requirements.txt` file which allows new developers to setup a local development environment with a simple call of
+3. A `requirements.txt` file which allows new developers to setup a local development environment quickly.
-   `pip install -r requirements.txt`.
-4. A fabfile which allows developers to quickly setup a database, run the Python unit-tests, measure code coverage, lint the code and run automated deployments.
+4. A fabfile which allows developers to setup a local database, run the Python unit-tests, measure code coverage, lint the code and run automated deployments.
-5. A templates folder which contains a `base.html` and allows to override the templates of all reusable apps.
+5. A templates folder which contains a `base.html` and lots of overrides for all the templates of all reusable apps.
 6. A static folder which contains the bootstrap styles, our own style overrides, images, third party .css and .js files, usually for jQuery plugins.